CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/40_Logging.md

 # Logging

-Satellites do things both as a result of us earthlings sending telecommands, as a result of scheduled telecommands, and as a result of other autonomous actions (e.g., automatically turning of subsystems when the power gets low).
+Satellites do things both as a result of us earthlings sending telecommands, as a result of scheduled telecommands, and as a result of other autonomous actions (e.g., automatically turning off subsystems when the power gets low).

 Nearly everything the satellite does must be logged so that it can be audited in the case of problems.